drilorin/brew_notes/brews/chinook_smash_ipa_v2.md

   Changed the amount of bitter hopps from last batch, since it was "VERY" bitter.
 Also changed so the total amount is exactly 50g and leaving out the dry hopps addition.
-  Also changed the yeast type to S-04 which I had in stock The grist was changed to Weyermann instead of Maris Otter because of stock issues with my supplier
+  Also changed the yeast type to S-04 which I had in stock The grist was changed to Weyermann instead of Maris Otter because of stock issues with my supplier Will ferment under preassure using a spunding valve